Rishabh-Chandrode/SDE-Sheet/23. Graph/readme.md

         use vector to store recursion stack
         remember to remove update recursion array while bracktracking

+## 7)BFS detect cycle in Directed graph
+        if size of topological sorted vector is equal to no. of node no cycle is present

 ## 8)Topological sort BFS
         create indegree vector
         push node into queue whose indegree is zero